DankAlighieri/DankAlighieri/README.md

  ## Trust the process 🖖
  #### Hey there!
 I'm Guilherme Santos 👋
- #### My pronouns are He/Him

-I'm from Brazil, an independent coding student and future Computer Engineer :computer:
+I'm from Brazil, my pronouns are He/Him, and am an independent coding student, mostly focusing in developing backend structures and APIs and future Computer Engineer :computer:

 [<img src="./assets/catcoder.gif" width = 50% />]()